-It should be simple to find the best Verizon phone plan, but each step of the process seems to invite more questions.
+It should be simple to find the best Verizon phone plan.
+But just when you think you have things sorted, more questions arise.
 Should you get unlimited data or save money with tiered data?
 If unlimited data is the way to go, which one of Verizon's four different options is best?
 And what perks does each plan offer to help you figure out if you're getting the biggest benefit out of your monthly rate?

-After poring over the wireless carrier's various options, we've found the best Verizon phone plan, though ultimately, the choice comes down to how you use your smartphone.
-For most customers, though, an unlimited plan is the better choice, with Verizon's Play More offering the most attractive balance of price and perks now that Verizon includes more streaming channels as part of your subscription.
+After going over the Verizon's various options, we've found the best choices at a variety of prices.
+Ultimately, though, picking the right Verizon plan comes down to how you use your smartphone.
+For most customers, though, an unlimited plan is the better choice, with Verizon's Play More offering the most attractive balance of price and perks.

-Verizon's tiered plans are less attractive for families since they force you to share one pool of data for not much of a discount from unlimited pricing, but individuals can find some value if they don't need a lot of data.
-And Verizon still offers the best prepaid phone plan, thanks to a lot of data and the ability to lower your bill by sticking with the carrier for three months or more.
+Families won't find that the best Verizon phone plan includes the carrier's tierred options, since they force you to share one pool of data for not much of a discount from unlimited pricing.
+But individuals can find some value if they don't need a lot of data.
+And Verizon offers the best prepaid phone plan, thanks to a lot of data and the ability to lower your bill by sticking with the carrier for three months or more.

 Here's a closer look at the best Verizon phone plans and how each one can meet your particular needs.